ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

 The recipe uses an additional step between pre-processor and weight calculation to calculate anomalies relative to the global mean (e.g., tas_ANOM = tas_CLIM - global_mean(tas_CLIM)).
 This means we do not use the absolute temperatures of a model as performance criterion but rather the horizontal temperature distribution (see `Brunner et al. 2020 <https://doi.org/10.5194/esd-11-995-2020>`_ for a discussion).

-This recipe also implements a independence weighting for CMIP6.
-In contrast to model performance (which should be case specific) model independence can largely be seen as only dependent on the multi-model ensemble in use but not the target variable or region.
+This recipe also implements a somewhat general independence weighting for CMIP6.
+In contrast to model performance (which should be case specific) model independence can largely be seen as only dependet on the multi-model ensemble in use but not the target variable or region.
 This means that the configuration used should be valid for similar subsets of CMIP6 as used in this recipe:

 .. code-block:: yaml